Configuring IIS to support Estonian Digital ID-card for authentication

 Cipher suites

 There are many different cipher suites available with Windows Server.
-We can list available cipher suites with PowerShell command Get-TLSCipherSuite7.
+Available cipher suites can be listed with the PowerShell command Get-TLSCipherSuite7.

 It is impossible to give an exact recommendation for configuring cipher suites because different environments have different requirements.
 And requirements and possibilities are changing in time.
-The only recommendation we can give here is to remove non-secure cipher suites from the list if any exist.
-Before going on with configuring cipher suites, we recommend getting acquainted with RIA’s recommendations for the use of the cipher suites in the cryptographic algorithms life cycle report at https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/.
+The only recommendation is to remove non-secure cipher suites from the list if any exist.
+Before going on with configuring cipher suites, it is recommended to get acquainted with RIA’s recommendations for the use of the cipher suites in the cryptographic algorithms life cycle report at https://www.id.ee/en/article/cryptographic-algorithms-life-cycle-reports-2/.
 It can make sense to enable only specific cipher combinations.

-So, if we want to configure specific cipher suites, the best way to do it is probably using local or group policy.
-To configure cipher suites ECDHE-ECDSA-AES256-GCM-SHA384 and ECDHE-RSA-AES256-GCM-SHA384 as only ones in our configuration, we must modify policy setting Computer Configuration/Administrative Templates/Network/SSL Configuration Settings: SSL Cipher Suite Order.
+So, to configure specific cipher suites, the best way is probably using local or group policy.
+To configure cipher suites ECDHE-ECDSA-AES256-GCM-SHA384 and ECDHE-RSA-AES256-GCM-SHA384 as the only ones in this configuration, the policy setting Computer Configuration/Administrative Templates/Network/SSL Configuration Settings: SSL Cipher Suite Order must be modified.
 Cipher suites must be separated with comma.8

 Modifying cipher suites with group policy